Bashiqa

 Bashiqa (بعشيقة; بەعشیقە; ܒܥܫܝܩܐ) is a town situated at the heart of the Nineveh plain, between Mosul and Sheikhan, on the edges of Mount Maqlub.
+The inhabitants of the town are predominantly Yazidis.

-The urban area of Bashiqa and Bahzani had the third largest Yazidi population in Iraq prior to the Sinjar massacre.
+The urban area of Bashiqa and Bahzani had the third largest Yazidi population in Iraq prior to the Yazidi genocide.
 Whilst Bahzani contains older buildings with numerous ancient sites, Bashiqa is more modern and consists mainly of newer infrastructure and architecture.
 Between 2014 and 2016, ISIS destroyed 22 Yazidi mausoleums that were located in Bashiqa and Bahzani, the Yazidi libraries were demolished and the famous sacred olive grove in Bahzani was burnt.

 Around 85% of the population is Yazidi in 2021.
-The remaining 15% include around 300 Syriac Orthodox families and 90 Syriac Catholic families.
+The remaining 15% are 390 ethnic Christian Assyrians which include around 300 Syriac Orthodox families and 90 Syriac Catholic families.

 Population

 Before ISIS invaded the Nineveh plain, there were 35,000 Yezidis living in the Bashiqa and Bahzani twin-villages.
 They made up approximately 85% of the total population.
 The remainder was composed of around 12% Christians and 3% Muslims.
-The lightning progression of ISIS in 2014 forced the inhabitants to flee the area on the night of the 6th and 7th August.
-The area was liberated on 7th November 2016 and the inhabitants began to return, in 2018 around 27,000 Yezidis had returned, approximately 77% of the pre-ISIS Yazidi population.
+The lightning progression of ISIS in 2014 forced the inhabitants to flee the area on the night of the 6 and 7 August.
+The area was liberated on 7 November 2016 and the inhabitants began to return, in 2018 around 27,000 Yezidis had returned, approximately 77% of the pre-ISIS Yazidi population.
 A further 735 Yezidis displaced who were displaced from Sinjar and were studying in Mosul are presently living here in IDP camps.
 525 of the houses suffered damages by ISIS and 200 of them were totally destroyed.

 Bashiqa is surrounded by farms of olives all around the town and there is a small mountain to the north.
 Bashiqa is famous for its olive trees, Rakı (arak), olive oil, and soap.
 It is also famous for its onion, pickles.
 It used to be a tourist destination for the locals in Mosul and Iraqis in general.
 The Yazidis in Bashiqa and its twin village Bahzani speak Arabic as their mother language. however, the now Arabic-speaking tribes in Bashiqa and Bahzani, including Xaltî, Dumilî and Hekarî, have historically been classified as Kurdish tribes.